-A team member can take the box of sample colored minerals around to each group while some of the information about colored minerals is shared from the next page.
+One VSVS team member can take the black light and the sample of Scapolite around to each group, which fluoresces a bright yellow under the black light.
+Another team member can take the box of sample colored minerals around to each group while some of the information about colored minerals is shared from the next page.

-Lesson written by Pat Tellinghuisen, Coordinator of VSVS, Vanderbilt University

-Dr. Melvin Joesten, Chemistry Department, Vanderbilt University

-Courtney Luckabaugh, VSVS Lab Assistant, Undergraduate, Vanderbilt University

-We gratefully acknowledge the assistance of Professors Molly and Calvin Miller, Vanderbilt University.
+Lesson written by Pat Tellinghuisen, Coordinator of VSVS, Vanderbilt University Dr. Melvin Joesten, Chemistry Department, Vanderbilt University Courtney Luckabaugh, VSVS Lab Assistant, Undergraduate, Vanderbilt University We gratefully acknowledge the assistance of Professors Molly and Calvin Miller, Department of Geology, Vanderbilt University.